kevenmahone/todo/README.md

 do like that

-you open tails fallow this tutorial here you download a few video you remove ethernet cable you look the video after shutdown tails correctly and wait 30 min thé computer need to be unplug and no baterry.
+you open tails fallow this tutorial here you download a few video you remove ethernet cable you look the video after shutdown tails correctly and wait 30 min the computer need to be unplug and no baterry.

-if the virus hack the bios or router they will get persistence
+if the virus hack the bios or router they will get persistence but is rare